Tuesday, October 8, 1968

 From “The Beatles” Super Deluxe edition book (2018)

-A mix of takes 3, 6 and 9 that “embrace all the best moments” was released on Anthology 3
+A composite of takes 3, 6, and 9, capturing “all the best moments,” was included in Anthology 3 in 1996.

 Into the fifth month of the recording the White Album, two more John Lennon songs – I’m So Tired and The Continuing Story Of Bungalow Bill – were added to the collection during a through-the-night Abbey Road session that ended at 8am.
 Now using eight-track recording machines on a regular basis for the first time, I’m So Tired was taped live, the master (Take 14) including minimal overdubbing.
 John would often perform a vocal with every take, and all the outtakes of I’m So Tired have one – presented here is an amalgam of takes 3, 6 and 9 that embrace all the best moments.

-Twelve hours had passed since the beginning of this session, and The Beatles switched to “The Continuing Story Of Bungalow Bill” and recorded only 3 takes, with John on acoustic guitar and lead vocals, Yoko Ono on backing vocals and lead vocals (on the line “Not when he looked so fierce“), Paul on bass, George on acoustic guitar, and Ringo on drums and backing vocals.
+After twelve hours into the session, The Beatles moved on to a new track, “The Continuing Story Of Bungalow Bill,” recording just three takes.
+John Lennon played acoustic guitar and sang lead vocals, Yoko Ono contributed lead vocals (specifically on the line “Not when he looked so fierce“), and Ringo Starr was on drums.

 I’ve been very fortunate in having ridiculous fantasies come true.
 For instance, playing with The Beatles on “Bungalow Bill” with George Martin up there producing.
 Incredible!